fniessink/toisto/docs/software.md

 {
     "she wants ice cream": {
         "en": "She wants ice cream.",
-        "fi": "Hän haluaa jäätelöä.;female",
+        "fi": "Hän haluaa jäätelöä.;feminine",
     }
 }
 ```

-In the above example, Toisto will show the note 'female' to the user when asking for the English translation of "Hän haluaa jäätelöä".
+In the above example, Toisto will show the note 'feminine' to the user when asking for the English translation of "Hän haluaa jäätelöä".

 It's also possible to add two notes.
 The first note will be shown as part of the quiz instruction.
 The second note will be shown after the user has answered.
 This can be used to point out extra information, for example: